 Education, however, acquired an emancipatory counter role in the 1950s under the emergence of popular education - a pedagogical methodology that emerged in this period in Brazil, based on work of Paulo Freire, and to a lesser degree on liberation theology and feminism.
-Popular education approaches knowledge as a collective enterprise that can emancipate from oppression and exploitation by promoting the revalorisation and self-valorisation of members as knowledgeable (Korol, 2015).
+Popular education approaches knowledge as a collective enterprise that can emancipate from oppression and exploitation by promoting the revalorisation and self-valorisation of members as knowledgeable (Korol, 2015).89

-&lt;sup>89 It has been further developed in practice by various social movements/organisations such as the Landless Workers Movement (Movimento dos Trabalhadores Rurais Sem Terra or MST) in Brazil, the Zapatista Movement in Mexico,
+89 It has been further developed in practice by various social movements/organisations such as the Landless Workers Movement (Movimento dos Trabalhadores Rurais Sem Terra or MST) in Brazil, the Zapatista Movement in Mexico,

 The trajectory of popular education in Argentina goes back to the beginning of the 20th century, to emerging critiques of the formal education system for its exclusion of most of the Argentinian population - which in part motivated the abovementioned educational reform in 1918 (Acri, 2016; Pineau, 1994).
 In the 1910s, The Popular School publication was issued aiming to communicate scientific advances and theories in an accessible manner to the general public (Acri, 2016), and through the period between 1900 and 1945 workers' unions and newly emerged citizen associations began to develop alternative education opportunities for people excluded from the formal education system, such as illiterate adults, working women, children, and migrants (Pineau, 1994).
-From 1955 onwards, popular education groups in Argentina, influenced by the work of Freire, expanded their contestation of the formal education of the Argentinian population.
+From 1955 onwards, popular education groups in Argentina, influenced by the work of Freire, expanded their contestation of the formal education systems not only as a site of exclusion, but as an institution complicit in the oppression and exploitation of the Argentinian population.
 Under this current of popular education which follows a participatory pedagogy and pursues consciousness-raising, education acquired a distinct emancipatory potential as a tool for the political and social transformation of the popular classes (ibid.; Lazar, 2010).